NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 The submitter uploads clinical and biospecimen data to the project workspace using GDC templates that are available in the [GDC Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/).
 The GDC will validate the uploaded data against the GDC Data Dictionary.

-To upload data files such as BAM or FASTQ, the submitter registers file metadata with the GDC in a manner similar to uploading clinical and biospecimen data.
-After registering the files, the submitter downloads a manifest from the GDC Data Submission Portal and uses it with the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) to upload the files.
-Alternatively, registered files can be uploaded directly to the [GDC API](https://gdc.cancer.gov/developers/gdc-application-programming-interface-api) without the use of the Data Transfer Tool.
+To upload submittable data files, such as sequence data in BAM or FASTQ format, the submitter must register file metadata with the GDC using a method similar to uploading clinical and biospecimen data.
+When files are registered, the submitter downloads a manifest from the GDC Data Submission Portal and uses it with the [GDC Data Transfer Tool](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool) to upload the files.

 [![GDC Data Submission Portal Workflow Upload](images/gdc-submission-portal-data-upload-workflow.png)](images/gdc-submission-portal-data-upload-workflow.png "Click to see the full image.")